The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

       - **Definition**
      	1. It is a name of storage space which is used to store data
-     	2. It's value is changable
+     	2. It's value is changeable
      	3. It always contains last value stored to it
      	4. It's always declare with data type